 Apple Duly Purges Anti-Censorship Browser from China App Store

 The strict regime of Internet censorship and surveillance enforced by the Chinese authorities drives many Internet users to seek out tools they can use to get around the restrictions, programs like OpenDoor, a browser that was available

 recently from the App Store in China.

-Three and Vodafone, with a new independent Classification Framework for content accessed via their mobile networks.
-Mobile Operators will use this as a basis for their code of practice for content, meaning content that would be age rated 18
+and Vodafone, with a new independent Classification Framework for content accessed via their mobile networks.
+Mobile Operators will use this as a basis for their code of practice for content, meaning content that would be age rated 18 by the

 The BBFC's new partnership will better enable EE, O2, Three and Vodafone to make consistent, evidence based and transparent decisions about the use of Internet filters and will make a significant contribution to protecting children from

 unsuitable and even harmful content accessed through their mobile devices.

 It seems that the BBFC have just patched up their film classification guidelines and ignored the consequences of trying to apply this to a much broader medium such as a large website.